 80% of churchgoers believe that churches are growing in the US and they couldn’t be more wrong.

 There must be something missing in churches that are not growing.
-One reason for no church growth could be that there is no assimilation process.
-In many churches everything is directed towards the existing members.
-Most of the programs in the church and how things are done seems to be for the members only.
+One reason for no church growth, is no assimilation process.
+In many churches, all their programs and efforts are directed towards the existing members.
+Very little emphasis is put on first time visitors.

-How could a church grow without new people joining?
+How could a growing church increase in attendance if there are no new people coming back or joining?
 To get the people inside the front door is one thing.
 To keep them there is another.
 There is more to growing a church than evangelism.
-There needs to be a process that keeps visitors coming back.
+A process that keeps visitors coming back.
 One of these processes is the assimilation process.

-Here is a basic overview of the assimilation process:
+Here is a basic overview of how the assimilation process works:

 - Hospitality – From Being Greeted – Treated – Seated